Tuesday, 26 June 2018

 At about 7:30 we went back up the road and looked at menus, eventually deciding on the Buffalo Grill.

-It was a huge establishment with many dark, enclosed booths upholstered in red inside, but outside there was a garden terrace with umbrellas, much more to our liking.
+It was a huge establishment with many dark, enclosed booths inside, upholstered oppressively in red, but outside there was a garden terrace with umbrellas, much more to our liking.

 The waiters and waitresses wore checked shirts, jeans and boots, but still did not look American, and although the menu was a garish, laminated thing, the food, fortunately, was French.